lizglennphd/lizglennphd.github.io/content/project/APPIC/index.md

   - Liz Glenn
 ---

 This code will "pull" information from the APPIC directory website into a spreadsheet.
+Just create a csv with links to the pages of sites you are considering using the example provided.